trustbit/Contexture/README.md

-# Bounded Context Canvas Wizard
+# Contexture - the Bounded Context Canvas Wizard

 The Bounded-Context-Canvas (BCC) was introduced by [Nick Tune](https://medium.com/nick-tune-tech-strategy-blog/bounded-context-canvas-v2-simplifications-and-additions-229ed35f825f) as a tool to document and visualize contexts and their connections in a system.
 The canvas can be used to document business aspects, the most important behaviors and the interactions of a bounded context with other parts of the system.